Big numbers turn out for first day of India's giant election

 Modi’s BJP is the frontrunner despite economic distress over mounting unemployment and weak farm incomes in rural areas, where two-thirds of Indians live.

 Pollsters say support for the BJP rose in response to Modi’s tough stance against Pakistan.
-Aerial clashes between the nuclear-armed neighbors followed a Pakistan-based militant organization’s suicide attack in February that killed 40 paramilitary police in Kashmir.
+Aerial clashes between the nuclear-armed neighbours followed a Pakistan-based militant organisation’s suicide attack in February that killed 40 paramilitary police in Kashmir.

 The main opposition Congress party has sought allies among regional parties to defeat the BJP over its economic record.
 Congress wrested three major farming states from the BJP in state polls in December by promising to waive the outstanding loans of distressed farmers.